Popular board games released the year you were born

 Now out of print, Stock Ticker from Copp-Clark Publishing has players buying and selling stock on commodities like oil and grain, attempting to accumulate more money than their opponents.
-Rather than depending on players going bankrupt of fake dollar bills, like in Monopoly, Stock Ticker depends on a set time limit, with the player with the most money by the end of the time limit emerging victorious.
+Rather than depending on players going bankrupt of fake dollar bills, like in Monopoly, Stock Ticker depends on a set time limit; the player with the most money by the end of the time limit emerges victorious.

 Scrabble is the most famous word game of all, designed by architect Alfred Mosher Butts in 1938 as a variation of his word game Lexiko.
 Players have a number of letter tiles and must take turns forming words on a 15x15 board in order to accumulate points, with each different letter having a certain number of points attached to it.
 Other variations of Scrabble continued in the years that came after, including the mobile game Words With Friends.

 Soviet geologist Isaak Grigorevich Shafran came up with his own variant of hexagonal chess, although it was not registered until 1956.
 The board is an irregular hexagon, with nine files and 10 ranks to make 70 cells.
 In general, chess pieces move just like they do in regular chess.